The Rascalz

-The Rascalz is an American professional wrestling stable currently appearing in Total Nonstop Action Wrestling (TNA) consisting of Trey Miguel, Zachary Wentz, Myron Reed, and Dezmond Xavier.
-In TNA, Wentz is a former one-time TNA X Division Champion, and Miguel and Wentz are a former one-time Impact World Tag Team Champions.
+The Rascalz are an American professional wrestling stable, consisting of Zachary Wentz, Myron Reed, and Dezmond Xavier.
+They are signed to All Elite Wrestling (AEW) and Ring of Honor (ROH).
+They are best known for their tenures in Total Nonstop Action Wrestling (TNA), where Wentz is a former one-time TNA X Division Champion, and Wentz and former member Trey Miguel are former one-time Impact World Tag Team Champions.

 Zachary Wentz and Dezmond Xavier first teamed together as members of Scarlet and Graves, a stable in Combat Zone Wrestling (CZW).
 In 2018, Wentz and Xavier formed The Rascalz alongside Trey Miguel and Myron Reed.
 Wentz, Xavier and Miguel made their debut in Impact Wrestling shortly after.
 The trio would depart from the company in November 2020 with Xavier and Wentz signing with WWE the following month while Miguel went his separate way and returned to Impact Wrestling the following January.
 In WWE, Xavier and Wentz's names were changed to Wes Lee and Nash Carter, respectively, and they performed on the NXT brand as MSK, where they were a two-time NXT Tag Team Champions.
 In April 2022, Carter was released from his WWE contract and reverted as Wentz as he returned to the independent circuit, reuniting The Rascalz with Miguel and Reed.
 In 2023, Wentz returned to Impact Wrestling.
 In mid-2024, Wentz and Miguel had a short reunion with Lee in WWE before Lee turned on The Rascalz and feuded with them.
 At the end of 2024, Reed departed from the stable but returned in mid-2025.
 In October 2025, Lee was released by WWE.
 He reverted to Xavier and reunited with The Rascalz a month later.
+In January 2026, the stable departed TNA and signed with AEW.
+In the same month, Miguel was released from his AEW contract and announced that he would be taking a hiatus from professional wrestling but would later return to TNA.